Best Things to do in Sorrento, The Perfect Base to Explore Italy

 - Connections to/from Naples airport to Sorrento by public bus (Curreri Viaggi shuttle bus service)

 - Bus/Coach travel from Sorrento to other parts of Italy for less than 3 euros!

-There are many hotels in Sorrento Italy with different options to choose from when you’re looking at where to stay.
+There are many hotels in Sorrento, Italy, with different accommodation options.
 One of the wonderful things about Sorrento is the mountains and views of Italy that you will experience in every direction.
-This can mean that walking around can be strenuous, so this is something to consider when choosing your hotel in Sorrento.
+However, these viewpoints can mean that walking around can be strenuous, so this is something to consider when choosing your hotel in Sorrento.

-You ideally want to be close enough to the main square to be able to walk there easily, whilst also be set back enough to enjoy the views of the sea and of the iconic Mount Vesuvius volcano.
-I stayed at the Hotel Conca Park, which is built into a mountain above Sorrento square.
-The views were beautiful and it was only a short walk to the shops, restaurants and bars so it can tick all of your boxes.
+You ideally want to be close enough to the main square to walk there easily while also being set back enough to enjoy the views of the sea and the iconic Mount Vesuvius volcano.
+I stayed at the Hotel Conca Park, built into a mountain above Sorrento square.
+The views were beautiful, and it was only a short walk to the shops, restaurants, and bars so that it could tick all of your boxes.

-The Conca Park Hotel had a lovely pool, clean modern rooms and a huge selection for a vegetarian breakfast.
-You have to get either a golf buggy lift or walk up a long corridor to the main reception though so think twice if you have mobility issues.
-Personally, I loved that part!
+The Conca Park Hotel had a lovely pool, clean, modern rooms, and a vast selection for a vegetarian breakfast.
+You have to get either a golf buggy lift or walk up a long corridor to the main reception, though, so think twice if you have mobility issues.
+I loved that part!
 There are many hotels and resorts available in Sorrento so explore all of your options.

 Things to do in Sorrento, the perfect base